m-francis/m-francis.github.io/_posts/2021-03-19-How-I-host-this-website.md

 <h2>Firebase</h2>

 They say Firebase is there to help both small and large enterprises to run their apps.
-I can't say I'm the target audience.. however given their Free Plan I won't say no to at least trying it out -- which I suppose is the point :).
+I can't say I'm the target audience... however given their Free Plan I won't say no to at least trying it out -- which I suppose is the point :).

 I was pleasantly surprised how easy and seamless it was to onboard Firebase.
 I used their CLI to setup the project in a matter of minutes.
 You can follow the [setup guide](https://firebase.google.com/docs/web/setup) to try this out for yourself.